Bombast and Flitterflop investigate

 The second in an occasional series of topical investigations with a humorous twist

 For the benefit of new readers we should add that despite, or perhaps because of their rather silly names, Bombast and Flitterflop are real individuals, well-known to the authors of this website, whose names we have changed to protect their identities.
-In this second investigation they ask whether the coronavirus (Covid-19) pandemic is an evil global conspiracy or a monumental cock-up.
+In this second investigation they ask whether the coronavirus (Covid-19) pandemic was part of an evil global conspiracy or a monumental cock-up.
 They sift the evidence for both possibilities and explore the many plausible, and many more completely implausible theories circulating about the pandemic we have dubbed 'Mad Covid Disease.'